lica2025/lica2025.github.io/logistics.md

     <h2>Accommodation</h2>

-    <p>We are able to provide on-campus accommodation to some participants for part of their stay, with preference given to students, early career researchers, and those experiencing other disadvantages.</p>
+    <p>We are able to provide on-campus accommodation to some participants for part of their stay, with preference given to students, early career researchers, and those who would benefit from support.</p>

     <p>Participants may also wish to book off-campus accommodation nearby the MATRIX Institute.</p>